diamondjones2019/Births2015/README.md

-# Practicing R

-Creating visualizations with open datasets

-Web Scrapping with Reddit Web Page
+Creating visualizations with open datasets using Web Scrapping with Reddit Web Page and ggplot2.
+All dataset topics are open datasets from outsource, Kaggle.

-Introduction to ggplot2